Solar tracker: Horizontal

-In HSAT, the modules are mounted flat at 0 degrees, while in HTSAT, the modules are installed at a certain tilt.
-It works on same principle as HSAT, keeping the axis of tube horizontal in north–south line and rotates the solar modules east to west throughout the day.
-These trackers are usually suitable in high latitude locations but does not take as much land space as consumed by Vertical single axis tracker (VSAT).
-Therefore, it brings the advantages of VSAT in a horizontal tracker and minimizes the overall cost of solar project.
+In HSATs, the modules are mounted flat at 0°, while in HTSATs, the modules are installed at a certain tilt.
+It works on the same principle as HSAT, keeping the axis of tube horizontal in north-south line and rotates the solar modules from east to west throughout the day.
+These trackers are usually suitable in high-latitude locations but do not take as much land space as vertical single-axis trackers (VSATs).
+Therefore, it brings the advantages of VSATs in a horizontal tracker and minimizes the overall cost of solar project.